-- 3rd offense 10 days R aider Academy with possible recommendation for expulsion. - Displaying extreme disrespect for any school personnel extreme disrespect towards any school personnel will not be tolerated and will be subject to an OSS with possible recommendation for expulsion from school. - 13.
-As part of progressive discipline, after multiple infractions of the "Code of Conduct," the student may be assigned to Raider Academy or may be recommended to the Superintendent for possible expulsion.
+Note: This list is not all-inclusive, but will be used to determine appropriate disciplinary action for any infraction.
+As part of a progressive discipline, after multiple infractions of the "Code of Conduct," the student may be assigned to AEP, Raider Academy or placed on Out of School Suspension and may be recommended to the Superintendent for possible expulsion.